 Assigns a regional staff member as an OpE coordinator to serve as the main point of contact for each region

-05. Headquarters and Regional Operating Experience Coordinators Provide support to regional inspection staff and management by communicating OpE and providing information on OpE tools and processes, allowing for staff consideration in the planned inspection activities.
+05.09 Headquarters and Regional Operating Experience Coordinators.
+Provide support to regional inspection staff and management by communicating OpE and providing information on OpE tools and processes, allowing for staff consideration in the planned inspection activities.
 Coordinators also help staff identify potentially generic issues for OpE consideration.

-05. Regional and Headquarters Inspection Staff Consider OpE information during the planning and performance of inspection activities.
+05.10 Regional and Headquarters Inspection Staff.
+Consider OpE information during the planning and performance of inspection activities.
 Forward information concerning potentially generic items to Headquarters and/or Regional OpE Coordinators.

 2523-06 OPERATING EXPERIENCE PROGRAM OVERVIEW